 The option lasts fifteen years and can be withdrawn by the applicant.
 In any case, the option is automatically annulled in the case of failure to pay the tax amount entirely or partially.
 After withdrawal or annulment, a new option cannot be obtained.
 One or more family members can choose not to exercise the option, by requesting regular taxation of income earned abroad.

-30 April 2019 – The Italian Government issues The Growth Act: A ten-year tax reduction for non-EU entrepreneur and investors ready to move to Italy to invest and work.
+30 April 2019 – The Italian Government issues The Growth Act: A ten-year tax reduction for non-EU entrepreneurs and investors ready to move to Italy to invest and work.